vishy-kamalapuram/Linkedin_Impressions_Estimator/README.md

 Additionally, the types of comments could matter, as someone just saying "good job" doesn't provide room for discussion, while someone asking about methodology could spark a conversation which could generate more views.

 Impressions can also differ a significant amount depending on the number of followers a poster has, but again, this is a level of complexity that stretches outside of the bounds of this project since we are also considering the amount of time it takes to collect this information.

+# Approach
+To build this project, I will first work on training models to be able to predict the number of impressions a post gets.
+I found that using XGBoost works well for being able to predict the number of impressions that a post gets.
+However, since it is a decision tree algorithm, it appeared to struggle at posts with high numbers of reactions (over 140) as the training data did not extend to that range.

+To allow for slightly more accurate predictions, we will be using a polynomial